confluentinc/kafka-streams-examples/README.md

 # Kafka Streams examples [![Build Status](https://travis-ci.org/confluentinc/examples.svg?branch=3.2.x)](https://travis-ci.org/confluentinc/examples)

-This sub-folder contains code examples that demonstrate how to implement real-time applications and event-driven microservices using the Streams API of [Apache Kafka](http://kafka.apache.org/) aka Kafka Streams.
+This project contains code examples that demonstrate how to implement real-time applications and event-driven microservices using the Streams API of [Apache Kafka](http://kafka.apache.org/) aka Kafka Streams.

 For more information take a look at the